A waterlogged California is bracing for yet another atmospheric river

 3-11-23 Weather outlook from @NWS.
 Now is the time to clear drains and gutters.
 Check roads with https://t.co/uvpiHqzk3n and be ready to evacuate when notified. @Cal_OES wants you and your family to be safe! pic.twitter.com/rx7ScvxXQ4— California Governor's Office of Emergency Services (@Cal_OES) March 11, 2023

-In anticipation of the storms headed for the state into this week, the California Governor's Office of Emergency Services has prepositioned flood fighting personnel.
+In anticipation of the storms headed for the state this week, the California Governor's Office of Emergency Services has prepositioned flood-fighting personnel.

 As emergency responders prepare for more flooding at lower elevations, more snow heads for high elevations.
 Some residents in the San Bernardino mountains are still stranded under snow from a blizzard two weeks ago.